aocoronel/neostow-sh/README.md

 ```

 Then, from any child directory where this `justfile` was placed, you can just run `just neostow`, and it will run the configured recipe.

+## Notes

+This program was only tested in a Linux machine.

 ## License